abdelrahmansheta16/abdelrahmansheta16/README.md

 - 👋 Hi, I’m @abdelrahmansheta16
 - 👀 I’m interested in learning new features
-- 🌱 I’m currently learning application development
+- 🌱 I’m currently learning smart contract development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me abdelrahman.sheta16@gmail.com